Mary Willard Dies: Wife Of Actor Fred Willard Passes Away Suddenly At Age 71, Couple Had Been Married 50 Years

 Mary supported her husband, who even made reference to his wife when explaining the incident to late night talk show host Jimmy Fallon.
 As Mediaite noted, Fred jokingly blamed the incident on Mary.

 “Jimmy — what do you want to talk about first?”
-Willard joked as he started the interview, then added, “Let me say this: It’s the last time I’m gonna listen to my wife when she says, ‘Why don’t you go out and see a movie?’ ”
+Willard joked as he started the interview, then added, “Let me say this: It’s the last time I’m gonna listen to my wife when she says, ‘Why don’t you go out and see a movie?'”

 Apparently, #FredWillard's wife, Mary Willard, has passed away.
 My condolences to the family 🙁 !https://t.co/eQBfVsXnM2